fishing tips for bass

 To maximize your success with topwater lures, consider the following tips:

-1. Light-colored lures: In the early morning, light-colored lures such as yellow or white are particularly effective.
+1. Light-colored lures: Light-colored lures, such as yellow or white, are particularly effective in the early morning.
 Striped bass are more likely to notice these hues against the dim light of dawn.

 2. Dark-colored lures: At night, darker lures like black work best.
 They create a strong silhouette against the night sky, making them easier for striped bass to spot.